sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 1. Explicit feedback   - a user rates a movie in an online streaming service.

 The motivation behind data feedback is to institute a cycle of model retraining and data collection also known as data flywheel (Figure 8.5).
-The flywheel concept is from Jim Collins   [[3]](Chapter8.html#ftnt3) and it depicts a cycle that is enabled by all the different components and leads to improvement.
+The flywheel concept is from Jim Collins   [[3]](Chapter8.html#ftnt3) and it depicts a cycle that is enabled by all the different components and leads to (continuous) improvement.

 From a ML perspective, the data flywheel concept is tied to Continuous Training (CT).
 CT forms the third part of a CI/CD/CT pipeline where a ML model is retrained with new training data.
 The need to retrain is enabled by different triggers such as data drift (Chapter 12) or a specific time heuristic such as the first of each month.
 The data flywheel ensures that when CT is triggered there is new training data available to deliver an updated model.
-For example, a recommender system is a good example of collecting training data using a feedback loop - when a user clicks on a recommendation that is used as positive (implied) feedback.
+For example, a recommender system is a good example of collecting training data using a feedback loop - when a user clicks on a recommendation that is used as positive (implicit) feedback.

-In the next section, we outline three popular open-source pipelines for use with your ML code.
+In the next section, we outline three popular open-source pipelines to use with your ML code.

 <!-- <p align="center">